johnpeart/johnpeart.github.io/src/posts/page/shared.md

 - /shares/
 ---

-Things I've shared and commented on, from other people's websites.
+Things I've shared and commented on, from other people’s websites.